iamsamucoding/ubuntu_scripts/README.md

                 * "env_auto_trigger": true,
         - LaTeX-cwl
         - Git
-        - Dictionaries
-            + View / Dictionaries
-        - Valgrind
-        - Trimmer: helps you remove unnecessary spaces, as well as trailing spaces
-        - DocBlockr: lets you create documentation or annotation for your codes with ease, by parsing the functions, parameters, variables, and automatically adding some possible documentation
-        - DoxyDoc: Doxygen on Sublime
-        - MarkDownEditing: edit .md
         - Markdown Preview
-        - FileDiffs:  allows you to see the differences between two files in SublimeText
         - C++11
         - Aligntab: aligns by : ; , .
-        - Anaconda (python programming)
-            + Set in the anaconda default config: "pep8": false
         - VCSGutter (enables some symbols aside of the code to indicate SVN changes)
         - JsonLint
         - Fold Comments